How coronavirus impacts students and what to do in 2021

 If you're living in a hall of residence, whether or not you can receive a rent rebate or a break from paying rent will be down to your university.

-As an example of where this has happened, the University of Glasgow refunded a month's worth of rent to students in their halls.
+As an example of where this has happened, in 2020, the University of Glasgow refunded a month's worth of rent to students in their halls.
 This came after 124 student residents tested positive for coronavirus, causing around 600 to self-isolate.

 If your university doesn't offer you a refund but you think you should be entitled to one, it could be worth reaching out to a representative of your halls of residence.

 You can present a case to them on why you think you deserve compensation and, if they're not able to help, they may be able to direct you to someone who can.

 Make sure you know your rights as a tenant.
 And, to strengthen your case, collect as much evidence as you can to show why you think you haven't received your money's worth.

 In 2020/21, students across the country have been making it clear that they're unwilling to keep paying full rent for their room for all of this academic year, without getting a refund.